wasmvision/wasmvision-site/content/docs/guides/processors.md

 You can write new processors for wasmVision using Go, Rust, or the C programming languages.

+See the [Processors list](/docs/reference/processors) if you are looking for pre-compiled processors you can try out right away.

 ## Go

 Many of the processors in this repo have been written using TinyGo as an example of some of the things you can do: